Hawaii Writing Project (HWP)

 The Hawai‘i Writing Project (HWP) works with educators, across grades and disciplines, introducing them to writing practices and theories that will motivate teachers and students alike, and help them discover—or rediscover—its joys.
 Those who complete the Invitational Summer Institute (ISI) become Teacher Consultants whose job it is to provide motivation and leadership in the teaching of writing within their communities.
 Together, we are dedicated to improving writing instruction in our nation’s schools and to promoting the use of writing as a tool for thinking and literacy learning across disciplines.

-*If accepted, you must commit to attending all days of the Institute
+*If accepted, you must commit to attending all synchronous sessions of the Institute

-- Participants can earn HIDOE PDE3 credits, or UH-Mānoa graduate credits
+- Participants can earn 6, FREE UH-Mānoa graduate credits

 - Cost*: Outreach College Fee for 6 UH graduate credits (approximately $140, subject to change)